 Depression.
-Depression can reduce sexual desire and is associated with erectile dysfunction.
+Depression can reduce sexual desire and is associated with ED.

 Smoking.
-Smoking contributes to the development of erectile dysfunction, mainly because it increases the effects of other blood vessel disorders, including high blood pressure and atherosclerosis.
+Smoking contributes to the development of ED, mainly because it increases the effects of other blood vessel disorders, including high blood pressure and atherosclerosis.

 Drug Abuse.
 Heroin, cocaine, methamphetamines, and marijuana can affect sexual function.